JalalHamed/click-brick-breaker/README.md

 - add swipe/click option in settings.
 - add sounds.
 - control the thickness of pointer or wether it being dashed or not in the settings as a bonus to the features this version has compared to the original.

-### GAME RESIZE AND REPOSITION

-- prevent the top-border from colliding with score and record by not decreasing it's value once reaches a certain amount.
-- makes sure the projectile will never leave the screen under no circumstances.
-- change to swipe mode when width is lower than certain amounts, and go back to click mode when higher than that.
-- rePoSize on tab movement (dropped into another screen and etc).
-- change projectile velocity based on canvas width.
-- rePoSize at any given circumstances (whether anything is moving or not).
-- the wider the screen width is, the higher the velocities should be.
-- the wider the screen width is, the less the min-angle and the more the max-angle should be (or should it?).

 ### GAME STATE (LOCAL STORAGE)